 6.4.3 Windthrow

-In the event that the district experiences an excessive amount of windthrow, salvage areas will be considered and identified for both commercial and domestic harvesting.
+If the district experiences an excessive amount of windthrow, salvage areas will be considered and identified for both commercial and domestic harvesting.
 If required, amendments to the plan will be made to cover this activity.

 6.4.4 Surveys